 Symptoms of Earwax Blockage

 Earaches, a feeling of fullness in the ear, hearing loss and ringing in the ear (tinnitus) are all common signs of earwax blockage.
 If the earwax is not removed an infection can develop.
 This would include severe pain in the ear that does not subside and a fever.
 If you are experiencing any of these symptoms, you should talk to your doctor, as these may also be signs of a more serious condition.

 Treatment for Earwax Blockage

-In order to diagnose a buildup of earwax, your doctor will need to look in your ear with a special magnifying instrument called an otoscope.
+In order to diagnose a buildup of earwax, your otolaryngologist will need to look in your ear with a special magnifying instrument called an otoscope.
 Once diagnosed, your doctor can remove the wax buildup a few ways: with a small curved instrument called a curet, through suction or by flushing out the wax using a water pick or warm water.
 If this continues to be a problem, wax-removal medications may be recommended.

 As long as your ear is healthy and does not have tube or a hole in it, at-home treatments can be helpful to manage earwax buildup.
 An eyedropper can be used to apply a few drops of baby oil, mineral oil or hydrogen peroxide into the ear canal; this is done to soften the wax.